Qihoo360/hbox/doc/faq.md

 ### 11. Report the error：" java.io.IOException: Cannot run program "tensorboard": error=2, No such file or directory" after submit the application.
 When the XLearning client submits a job, the --user-path "/root/anaconda2/lib/python2.7/site-packages/tensorboard" is added to specify the tensorboard path.

+### 12. How to get the input file list for each worker container when setting the `--conf xlearning.input.strategy` or `--input-strategy` as `PLACEHOLDER` ?
+With the input strategy setted as the `PLACEHOLDER`, worker containers get the assigned input file list to the program by the way of the environment `INPUT_FILE_LIST` as `json` format with the `key` of the input local path and the `value` of the list of the hdfs file name.
+However, there is the error when the length of the environment is too long to execute the user program.
+In this situation, the content of the environment `INPUT_FILE_LIST` would be written to the local file `inputFileList.txt` at the current path.
+User can get the file list like this:

+    import os
+    import json
+    if os.environ.has_key('INPUT_FILE_LIST') :
+      inputfile = json.loads(os.environ["INPUT_FILE_LIST"])
+      data_file = inputfile["data"]
+    else :
+      with open("inputFileList.txt") as f:
+        fileStr = f.readline()
+      inputfile = json.loads(fileStr)